 I was having to put my elbows into it now, hollowing out the flesh of the pumpkin so the candle would better show through the carving.
 “Ahhhh, you guys…” I said with a tone of regretful concession…

 “I grew up in a pretty legalistic environment where they believed Halloween was the devil’s holiday, and if you participated in it at all, you were guilty of devil worship.
-And then because of some obscure verse – in Jeremiah or Isaiah I think – about bringing a tree into your living room… well, because of this I wouldn’t let your mom get a Christmas tree either.”
+And then because of some obscure verse – in Jeremiah or Isaiah I think – about bringing a tree into your living room… well, because of this I didn’t want your mom to get a Christmas tree either.”
 Then looking at Taya I said, “I’m sorry” with an apologetic smile.
 Returning to the work at hand I said, “I’m glad you hung in there with me.”

 This post would take much too long to definitively state all that could be said about Halloween, and I’m writing this less as a comprehensive manifesto than as a humble perspective that I hope might make for enjoyable reading and maybe even aid in a grace-full observance of a holiday that comes with some baggage and leaves some of us with mixed feelings (you know who you are).

 And it’s not hard to see why, what with all the images of death and darkness that go along with the day.
 But in my case, most of my personal hang ups concerning Halloween came from the same place that all my legalistic instincts come from: fear.
-Fear has always distorted the way I see the world and caused me to be reactive–to circle the wagons and take a strident, defensive stance.
+Fear always distorts the way I see the world and tempts me to be reactive–to circle the wagons and take a strident, defensive stance.
 Fear shrinks my world and can even make me doubt grace and it’s hold on me.

 Fear that if I listen to secular music, my mind will be darkened and I’ll become a sex crazed reprobate.
 Fear that if I have a sip of beer I’ll become an alcoholic.
 Fear that if I enjoy something it must be inherently bad.
 Fear that if I go trick or treating with my kids or put up a Christmas tree I’ll inadvertently cast us headlong into paganism.